-Suppliers are initially assessed on the country they operate in and their product category using Verisk Maplecroft tool.
+Suppliers are initially assessed using our internal supplier onboarding risk management process, part of this focusses on the overarching sustainability performance associated with their countries and product category they provide.
 We then use a self-assessment tool for suppliers, provided by independent sustainability specialist, EcoVadis, to assess water-related risks against sector appropriate criteria every 2 years.
 Suppliers identified as medium/high risk are required to implement corrective action plans and demonstrate they have corrected risk areas that were highlighted through the assessment.
+This evaluates the resilience of their current sustainability framework; including water management, consumption rate and measures to reduce pollutants discharged into water.